TylusDawkins/u2_hw_express_fruits/README.md

 `GET` `/fruits` should return an array with all the fruits.

-Let's add a route that retrieves all the fruits from our `fruits.js` file.
+Let's add a route that retrieves all of the fruits (_the whole array_) from our `fruits.js` file.
 Recall we imported it on top of our `index.js`.

 ```js
 app.get('/fruits', (req, res) => {